-- Acquire and demolish vacant and dangerous buildings that do not conform to requirements. - Exercise code enforcement for substandard and dilapidated properties. - Utilize the Land Bank Authority for future development, including acceptance of property donation in lieu of taxes and other efforts. - Actively seek appropriate state and federal grants for housing improvements. - Encourage infill housing in existing, viable neighborhoods. - Promote walkable, safe neighborhoods. - Participate in housing rehab programs: Community Home Investment Partnership (CHIP), GA Initiative for Community Housing (GICH), and Community Development Block Grants. - Provide homeowners with information on state and federal rehab programs. - Evaluate existing vacant structures, including historic or former industrial, as opportunities for adaptive reuse as housing or mixed developments. - Periodically examine and inventory existing housing stock. - Encourage housing in the upper floors of downtown commercial buildings.
+- Acquire and demolish vacant and dangerous buildings that do not conform to requirements. - Exercise code enforcement for substandard and dilapidated properties. - Actively seek appropriate state and federal grants for housing improvements. - Encourage infill housing in existing, viable neighborhoods. - Promote walkable, safe neighborhoods. - Participate in CHIP, GICH, and CDBG Housing rehab programs - Provide homeowners with information on state and federal rehab programs. - Evaluate existing vacant structures, including historic or former industrial, as opportunities for adaptive reuse as housing or mixed developments. - Existing housing stock should be examined and periodically inventoried. - Encourage housing in the upper floors of downtown commercial buildings.